cooper-mj/Trading-Algorithms/README.md

 This repository represents the current state of an ambitious project on my part to implement and simulate a version of every major stock trading indicator used today.

+Currently supported indicators:

+* Buy and hold (not really an indicator, but a control against which others can be measured).
+* Simple Moving Averages
+* Price Crossover Moving Average
+* Bollinger Bands
+* Money Flow Index
+* Relative Strength Index
+* Stochastic Oscillator

-If there's an indicator I'm missing that you think I should include, don't hesitate to get in touch or open an issue!
+If there's an indicator which is not yet implemented that you would like me to include, don't hesitate to get in touch or open an issue!

 ## Getting Started
 Welcome to the project!
 Thank you for stopping by.